Looking At Microsoft's Recent Whale Trades

 - JP Morgan has decided to maintain their Overweight rating on Microsoft, which currently sits at a price target of $305.

-- Deutsche Bank has decided to maintain their Buy rating on Microsoft, which currently sits at a price target of $330.

-- Keybanc has decided to maintain their Overweight rating on Microsoft, which currently sits at a price target of $330.

-- Morgan Stanley has decided to maintain their Overweight rating on Microsoft, which currently sits at a price target of $354.
+- Cowen & Co. has decided to maintain their Outperform rating on Microsoft, which currently sits at a price target of $320.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.